Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Preliminaries

 \paragraph{Cartier dual of locally algebraic groups}

 Let $G$ be a locally algebraic group over $k$.
 We have the following exact sequence

-where $G^0$ is the connected component of $G$ and $\pi_0(G)$ is the group of connected components, which we assume to be finitely generated.
-Applying the Cartier dual functor to the exact sequence above yields the following exact triangle in $D^b(k_{\sm})$
+where $G^0$ is the connected component of the identity of $G$ and $\pi_0(G)$ is the group of connected components, which we assume to be finitely generated.
+Applying the derived Cartier dual functor to the exact sequence above yields the following exact triangle in $D^b(k_{\sm})$

-where $L$ is the linear part of $G^0$ and $A$ is its abelian quotient.
+where $L$ is the linear part of $G^0$ and $A$ is its abelian quotient (see Corollary \ref{dual suave}).
 Thus, we obtain the following exact sequence of cohomology groups

-By Propositions \ref{top alg grp} and \ref{top motives}, $H^n(k,G^{\D})$ is canonically endowed with the discrete topology for $n\neq 1$.
+By Proposition \ref{top motives}, there exists a unique topology on $H^n(k,G^{\D})$ such that \eqref{dual locally} becomes strict exact for $n\neq 1$.
+Moreover, by Proposition \ref{top alg grp}, this topology is the discrete topology for $n\neq 0,1$.
 For $n=1$, the situation is a bit complicated.
 In this case, if we could equip $H^1(k,G^{\D})$ with a topology such that \eqref{dual locally} becomes a strict exact sequence of topological groups, then the separation $H^1(k,G^{\D})_{\Haus}$ would be canonically determined.
 That is, if $\tau$ and $\tau'$ are two topologies on $H^1(k,G^{\D})$ such that \eqref{dual locally} becomes a strict exact sequence of topological groups, then $(H^1(k,G^{\D}),\tau)_{\Haus}$ and $(H^1(k,G^{\D}),\tau')_{\Haus}$ are canonically isomorphic, as we explain now. \\

 \begin{proposition} Let $G$ be a locally algebraic group over a $p$-adic field $k$.
 There exists a topology $\tau$ on $H^1(k,G^\D)$ such that the Yoneda pairing

 is continuous and the induced map $(H^1(k,G^\D),\tau) \to H^{1}(k,G)^*$ is continuous and strict.
 Moreover, the induced pairing